Hyperdeterminants from the $E_8$ Discriminant: Evaluation of the and discriminants

 \subsection{Evaluating the $\Gr(3,9)$-discriminant}

 An expression for the $3\times 3\times 3$ hyperdeterminant in fundamental invariants was given in \cite{BremnerHuOeding}.
-Here we will describe our methods for evaluating this invariant using the methods of this paper.
+Here we will describe our methods for evaluating this invariant using the methods of this article.
 Katanova \cite{Katanova} gave explicit expressions of the fundamental invariants in this case.
 She constructs an $84\times 84$ matrix $C$ with entries that are cubic $\bw{3}\CC^{9}$.
 Katanova's formula \cite[eq.~(9)]{Katanova} is for a tensor $T \in \bw{3}V$:

-where $\varepsilon$ is a 9-dimensional volume form, and she use Einstein summation convention, denoting triple indices by $\{l\} = l_1l_2l_3$ and double indices by $(k) = k_1k_2$.
+where $\varepsilon$ is a 9-dimensional volume form, and she uses Einstein summation convention, denoting triple indices by $\{l\} = l_1l_2l_3$ and double indices by $(k) = k_1k_2$.
 The matrix $C(T)$ is best constructed using sparse arrays on software that is optimized for computations with such data structures, like Mathematica.
 However, once $C$ is constructed, it is efficient to evaluate $C(T)$ and the powers of its traces on a particular tensor $T \in \bw{3}\CC^{9}$.
-We write $C$ for the matrix that is constructed in the same way, but variables are used in place of the entries of a tensor $T$.
-The power-traces $f_{3n} = \tr(C^{n})$ give the fundamental invariants for $n=4,6,8,10$.
+Write $C$ for the matrix that is constructed in the same way using variables in place of the entries of a tensor $T$.
+The power-traces $f_{3n} = \tr(C^{n})$ are the fundamental invariants for $n=4,6,8,10$.